FISH / new pets

 Tips for home and health

-- They’re living “vacuum cleaners” that snack on aquarium algae
+- Did You Know: They’re living “vacuum cleaners” that snack on aquarium algae

-Set up the aquarium at least one day before you add any fish.
+Set up the aquarium at least 1 day before you add any fish.

 Aquarium & stand

 - The minimum size of an appropriate aquarium depends on how many fish you have and how big they will be as adults.
-Fish that are 6 inches long, or under, need at least a 20-gallon tank — bigger fish need more space.
-The largest algae eaters, such as the common plecostomus (growing up to 20 inches), need at least a 75-gallon tank.
+Fish 6 inches (15 cm) long or under need at least a 20-gallon tank.
+The largest algae eaters need at least a 75-gallon tank.

 - The aquarium should be near a power source in a low-traffic area, away from direct sunlight and drafts.

-- Water weighs 8 pounds per gallon; so pick a very sturdy, stable base for your aquarium, then fill the tank with water.
+- Water weighs 8 pounds per gallon.
+Pick a very sturdy, stable base for your aquarium, then fill the tank with water.

 - If you will be using an under-gravel filter, add it first.

-- Layer about 3 inches of gravel on the bottom of the tank.
-(That works out to 1½ pounds of gravel per gallon of water.)
+- Layer about 3 inches (8 cm) of gravel on the bottom of the tank (about 1½ pounds of gravel per gallon of water).
 Rinse the gravel before putting it in the aquarium.

 - Fill the tank about halfway up with dechlorinated water.